doyougnu/hs-opt-handbook.github.io/src/Preliminaries/the_checklist.rst

 ..
   The grouping things should be about data oriented design and using things like zigs arraylist

+..
+  Accidentally creating closures can be nuanced, but I want to point out the benefit of eta-expansion and why we want it

 .. todo::
    Each item should have a concomitant link.